Isnubi/FeurBot/README.md

 ## Usage

-Once bot files have been forked and dependencies installed, you just have to run the **main.py** file.
+Once bot files have been forked and dependencies installed, you have to put your bot token and your Giphy token in the `config.py` file.
+Then, you just have to launch the `main.py` file to start the bot.

 ```bash
 python3 main.py